 Do you long to fall asleep as soon as you go to bed?
 Do you want to sleep peacefully throughout the night without interruption?
 Would you love to wake up without an alarm clock, alert and full of energy for your day?
 Or this all a dream?

 If you tend to lie awake at night watching the ceiling while everyone else is in la-la-land, you are not alone.
 Insomnia occurs in all age groups.
 Sleep is the most basic biological activity.
 Its purpose is protective and restorative.
 At age 70 the average person has spent cumulatively 20 to 25 years asleep!

-Are you so sleep-deprived you can hardly stay awake in the afteroons?
+Are you so sleep-deprived you can hardly stay awake in the afternoons?
 Being exhausted is miserable but insomnia can also be life-threatening.

-Problems with falling asleep or daytime sleepiness affect approximately 35 to 40 percent of the U.S. adult population and are a significant cause of morbidity and mortality.
+Problems with falling asleep or daytime sleepiness affect approximately 35 to 40% of the U.S. adult population and are a significant cause of morbidity and mortality.
 Sleep problems are 1.5 times more common in women.

 Insomnia impacts daytime alertness and performance.
 Patients usually complain of an impaired daytime functioning with a feeling of fatigue, sleepiness, irritability, risk of mistakes, difficulty focusing and short-term memory loss.

 Insomnia can affect not only your energy level and mood, but also your health.
 The impact can be cumulative.
 People with chronic insomnia are more likely than others to develop psychiatric problems such as depression or anxiety.
 And sleep is critical for our immune function.

 Lack of sleep has been shown by research to increase gastrointestinal symptoms.
 People with irritable bowel disease have sleep disturbances even when they do not have symptoms.
 This is due to inflammation.
 According to Sleep Medicine Review in 2005, increased inflammation causes difficulty sleeping and increases high sensitivity C-reactive protein.